Pro Forma Invoice Meaning

 It is a non-binding document issued by the seller providing an estimated price of the goods/services yet to be provided.
 This invoice is issued before the tax invoice is issued.
 Following features of it will explain it better:

 - Non-Binding Document – Since this invoice is issued before the agreement of sale has happened, so this document does not bound either seller or buyer in a contract of sale.

 - Negotiable Price – This document provides an estimated price of goods/services to be delivered, so the price mentioned in this invoice is always negotiable.

 - Issued before the Actual Sale – It is issued before an actual sale is happened providing complete details to the buyer about price, taxes, commission, shipment charges, quantity details, etc.

 - Validity – It is valid up to a specific period generally up to the date of the tax invoice is issued.

 - No Tax liability – Since this invoice is not a tax invoice, there is no tax liability generated on its issue.

 How to Create a Pro Forma Invoice?

-There is no set pattern for creating such invoice.
-The seller can choose his own pattern, format, and design.
+There is no set pattern for creating such an invoice.
+The seller can choose his mode, format, and design.
 It includes the following details:

 - Date of issue.